Moai-/panabsorbium/Notes.md

 So, we have a problem.
 Our stockpiles are overflowing with silver and gold.
 We can't sell them, we can't make things out of them, and we can't throw them at goblins.
-"These piles of precious metals have got to go," uttered no one until Stonehearth came along.
+"These piles of precious metals have got to go," uttered no one until Stonehearth entered Alpha.
 Because we don't have a scientific education or imagination, we'll go ahead and make a suit of armour out of them.

 ### Tools and Setup